japleitez/peecko-api-doc/README.md

 ### De-Activate Membership
 -----
-For now, you can deactivate a license using this backdoor service
+You can deactivate a license using this backdoor service (no need of token and it will be available only during development time)
-Minimum validation: license parameter must 20 chars.
+Minimum validation: license must be 20 chars
-Notice, this service will be available only during the development time so you can play activating and deactivating licenses
 ```
 [PUT] /api/auth/deactivate/{license}